 A key mRNA maturation event is the splicing of the pre-mRNA.
 Splicing is carried out by the spliceosome, a dynamic multi-megadalton machine that excises non-coding introns from the pre-mRNA.
-The splicing machinery assembles anew on each intron through the step-wise addition of five U-rich small nuclear RNA–protein complexes (U1, U2, U4, U5, U6), as well as several accessory factors, comprising over 70 proteins in yeast and over 100 proteins in humans.
-During spliceosome assembly, alternative exons can be selected, leading to distinct mRNA isoforms from a single gene.
-These mRNA isoforms can encode for proteins with dramatically different functions.
-Splicing additionally coordinates with downstream events, such as the packaging and export of mRNA.
+The splicing machinery assembles anew on each intron through the step-wise addition of five U-rich small nuclear RNA–protein complexes (U1, U2, U4, U5, U6), and several accessory factors, comprising over 100 proteins in humans.
+During spliceosome assembly, alternative exons can be selected, leading to distinct mRNA isoforms from a single gene that can encode proteins with dramatically different functions.
+Splicing coordinates with downstream events, such as the packaging and export of mRNA.
 Since mRNA from different genes vary in their length and sequence, mRNA packaging and export needs to be both highly selective for mature mRNA but at the same time highly permissive to the great diversity of mRNAs made by our genome.
-Despite the important roles of these maturation mechanisms in gene expression, many questions regarding their molecular details remain.
+Despite the important roles of these maturation steps in gene expression, many questions regarding their mechanisms remain.
 What is the structural and mechanistic basis of splicing regulation?
 How are maturation events such as splicing packaging physically coordinated?
 How does a limited set of proteins allow for the maturation of the vast diversity of mRNAs?
 Finally, how are defects in the mRNA life cycle linked to human disease?

 Figure 2: Cryo-EM structure of the spliceosome B complex.
 The structure contains the pre-precursor mRNA substrate (pre-mRNA, black), 52 spliceosome proteins, and four small nuclear RNAs that are coloured according to ribonucleoprotein complex identity (U2, green; U4, yellow; U5, blue; U6, red).
 For details see Plaschka et al., Nature (2017) 546, 617-621.

-Open positions: The Plaschka Lab welcomes applications for PhD student positions and from pre- and post-doctoral scientists, who wish to apply state-of-the-art structural biology methods such as cryo-electron microscopy to understand the dynamic and complex processes of mRNA regulation.
-We are currently advertising for two Master's student positions (see here and here), which are available until filled.
+Open positions: The Plaschka Lab welcomes applications for Master, PhD, and Postdoc positions, who wish to apply state-of-the-art structural biology, sequencing, and advanced microscopy methods to understand the complex process of mRNA regulation.